stevens68/twixtbot-ui/README.md

 The network is strong enough to win against most human players.
 If you want the bot to play even stronger you can switch on Monte-Carlo-Tree-Search.
 To do so choose a number of *trials* > 0.
 The more trials, the bigger the tree, i.e. the more boards will be evaluated. twixtbot-ui starts MCTS in a separate thread.
 Progress info is updated every 20 trials.
 The top three moves with the most visits are listed.<br><br>
 If *smart accept* is switched on, the max number of trials will be reduced automatically depending on the visit difference between the leading move and the second best.<br><br>
 If you check the *visualize* checkbox, the current line with the most visits will be displayed on the board so you can get an idea in which direction the bot is "thinking".
+In the example below, the line is S18 (3185), R14 (230), R11 (193), etc.

 ![Visualize MCTS](img/VisMCTS.JPG)